fortwaynedsa/fortwaynedsa.org/_homepage/en/index.md

 recommended.

-It’s difficult to quantify the precise impact locally but given the poverty rate in Fort Wayne Community Schools, the need is likely substantial.
+It’s difficult to quantify the precise impact locally but given the poverty rate in Fort Wayne Schools, the need is likely substantial.
 That’s why the Fort Wayne chapter of the Democratic Socialists of America is taking action.
-To that end, the organization is collecting UNOPENED hygiene products including pads, tampons, liners, and more to benefit FWCS students now through **March 31st**.
+To that end, the organization is collecting UNOPENED hygiene products including pads, tampons, liners, and more to benefit EACS students now through **March 31st**.

 *A list of drop-off sites in Fort Wayne are below:*